 A typical iconostasis has certain fixed elements:

 - The lower row has the Holy Doors, icons of Christ and the Mother of God, and the “local icons”.
-The local icons are those of the patron saint of the church or chapel and of others important locally;
+The local icons are those of the patron saint of the church or chapel and of others important to the parish or community;

 - The deacon’s doors usually have icons of angels or of deacon-saints;